PLANT FINDER

 Pollinator Friendly Plants

 Have your garden come alive and buzzing with activity with these pollinator friendly plant options.
 Look for plants tagged with this promotion title: "Pollinator Friendly Plants" to add to your garden.
 You can also look for pollinator plants by scrolling to the bottom of each plant page and looking for the "butterfly" symbol.
-Click "Learn more about this promotion!" for more inspiration from one of our vendors, Monrovia.
+Click "Learn more about this promotion!" for some more inspiration and articles from one of our growers, Monrovia!

 Learn more about this promotion!